Tomev/qcflow/docs/source/deep-learning/pytorch/index.rst

 efficient for large-scale data processing and neural network training.
 Due to its ease of use and robust community support, PyTorch has become a popular choice among researchers and developers in the AI field.

-MLflow has built-in support (we call it MLflow PyTorch flavor) for PyTorch workflow, at a high level in MLflow we provide a set of APIs for:
+QCFlow has built-in support (we call it QCFlow PyTorch flavor) for PyTorch workflow, at a high level in QCFlow we provide a set of APIs for:

 - **Simplified Experiment Tracking**: Log parameters, metrics, and models during model training.
-- **Experiments Management**: Store your PyTorch experiments in MLflow server, and you can view and share them from MLflow UI.
+- **Experiments Management**: Store your PyTorch experiments in QCFlow server, and you can view and share them from QCFlow UI.
 - **Effortless Deployment**: Deploy PyTorch models with simple API calls, catering to a variety of production environments.

-5 Minute Quick Start with the MLflow PyTorch Flavor
+5 Minute Quick Start with the QCFlow PyTorch Flavor
 ----------------------------------------------------

 .. raw:: html